solso/jor/README.md

 * Add update primitive
 * Create built in fields `_created_at` and `_updated_at` for each document
-* normalize strings that get to be indexed (downcase, trimmed) so that at least the == on a string is case insensitive.
+* normalize indexed strings (downcase, trimmed, something else) so that at least the == on a string is case insensitive.
 Tokenizing a string is easy to do, but can affect performance O(#fields + #words_on_string_fields).
 Perhaps as an option.

 ## Contribute